NBA 2K20 MyPlayer: The most OP Archetype for each position – C, SG, SF, PF, PG

 Of these 5 archetypes, you should use Shot-Creating Slashers the most; something about their raw power being exercised with their quick reflexes and athleticism makes these types of players a dream to play with.

-Defenders are often flat footed by this type of player, as they can score in the paint and pull up from virtually anywhere on the court.
+Defenders are often flat-footed by this type of player, as they can score in the paint and pull up from virtually anywhere on the court.

 Shooting Guard (SG)

-A shooting guard’s main objective is to score points for their team and steal the ball in defence, but some of the more gifted ball handlers are asked to bring the ball up the court well.
+A shooting guard’s main objective is to score points for their team and steal the ball in defense, but some of the more gifted ball handlers are asked to bring the ball up the court well.

 |Pure Sharpshooter||Klay Thompson||3PT Shooting||Catch & Shoot, Limitless Range, Charge Card, Pick & Popper, Up & Under Specialist|

 |Sharpshooting Shot Creator||James Harden||Shot Creating, 3PT Shooting||Catch & Shoot, Limitless Range, Posterizer, Pick & Popper, Flashy Passer, One Man Fastbreak|

 |Pure Lockdown Defender||Patrick Beverley||Defending||Bruiser, Defensive Stopper, Pick Dodger, Putback King, Hustle Rebounder|

 |Two Way Slasher||DeMar DeRozan||Driving & Finishing, Defending||Break Starter, Brick Wall, Rim Protector, Relentless Finisher, Quick Reflexes|